 If you’d like to learn more about this mode, check out this official Litchi manual.

 This is what is commonly known as Point of Interest (POI).
-Selecting Orbit mode, the aircraft will circle around a set point that you choose.
-You can choose to control the gimbal or set it to automatic (just like in the Follow mode).
+Selecting Orbit mode, the aircraft will circle around your chosen set point.
+You can control or set the gimbal to automatic (like in the Follow mode).

 As we approach the end of this article, it seems only natural to ask this question.
-Seeing as this app costs a minimum $24 for both iOS & Android users, and seeing as how there are many apps that are similar to it, you might wonder if it’s worth the price.
+Seeing as this app costs a minimum $24 for both iOS & Android users and how many apps are similar, you might wonder if it’s worth the price.

 My personal thought: it’s 100% worth every penny… but ONLY if you’re an advanced drone pilot.